Trinity Lutheran Seminary /

 Master of Divinity

-THE 2+2 PROGRAM for completing the Master of Divinity degree is unique to Trinity, allowing for flexibility in life, study and work balance.
-During the first two years of full-time study, students take classes on campus and work at their contextual education sites.
-The chaplaincy experience is typically completed in the summer between the first and second years.
-During the second two years of full-time status, students live and work a their internship sites in a variety of church settings.
+The 2+2 structure of Trinity’s M.Div. program is distinctive, even among ELCA seminaries.
+During the first two years of full-time study, students take classes on campus and work at their contextual education sites, which are usually congregations.
+During the second two years of full-time status, students live and work at their internship sites.